 *Hey, if you whip out your cell phone during a movie, my eyes are going to go directly to the bright light that your phone emits.
 And if your texting snapped me out of my movie-watching trance, I think I have the right to read your text message to see what was so important that it needed to be said during the middle of the movie.

-The main reason I accuse the couple of being nerds is because they each took turns running (not so much running as speed-walking-in-the-dark) to the bathroom right before the previews started.
+The main reason I accuse the couple of being nerds is because they were wearing merch for the film and I’m pretty sure some of it was homemade – they were truly excited for its release!
+Plus, each took turns running (not so much running as speed-walking-in-the-dark) to the bathroom right before the previews started.
 The girl went first, and when she got back, it was as if they were a tag team, and he went running to the bathroom, arriving back just as the first preview started.
+There’s no doubt in my mind that they met on a Nerd Dating site and haven’t looked back!

 There were five or six previews, and I soon realized that they were not hustling to the bathroom out of urinecessity (a wonderful word that I just made up) but so that they didn’t miss out on seeing one specific preview.